artsy/force/README.md

 # Force: The Artsy.net frontend

 This is the public repository for [artsy.net's](https://artsy.net) frontend application.
-This is renders the html and provides rich interaction for artsy.net
+This application renders the html and provides rich interaction for artsy.net

  'Isomorphic' web apps are a very new thing.
 At Artsy, we would love to share our working version of one with the community.
 This repo is an example of a large application using the [Ezel](https://github.com/artsy/ezel) boilerplate.
-Ezel projects share code server/client and renders server/client.
+Ezel projects share code server/client and render server/client.
 They grow by breaking up the application into modular [apps](https://github.com/artsy/force-public/tree/master/apps) and reusable [components](https://github.com/artsy/force-public/tree/master/components).

 Please see the [doc folder](https://github.com/artsy/force-public/tree/master/doc) for help.